-- In 2003, under the initiative of House Budget Committee Chairman Jim Nussle, congressional committees identified Federal waste in mandatory spending programs that totaled \$80-100 billion over 10 years.3 This waste has not yet been eliminated. - 2) According to Citizens Against Government Waste, in FY 2005, Congress spent a record \$27.3 billion on 13,997 pork projects.
+- In 2003, under the initiative of House Budget Committee Chairman Jim Nussle, congressional committees identified Federal waste in mandatory spending programs that totaled \$80-100 billion over 10 years.
+This waste has not yet been eliminated. - According to Citizens Against Government Waste, in FY 2005, Congress spent a record \$27.3 billion on 13,997 pork projects.
 While pork is in the eye of the beholder, many of these projects seem to have poor cost-benefit rationales.

-3 Susan Davis, "Panels Find \$80 Billion to \$100 Billion in Federal Waste," National Journal's Congressional Daily, 10/2/03.
+&lt;sup>3 Susan Davis, "Panels Find \$80 Billion to \$100 Billion in Federal Waste," National Journal's Congressional Daily, 10/2/03.

-- 3) In FY 2006, the Federal Government will pay out over \$435.7 billion in grants to State and local governments for transportation, education, housing, environmental, and other programs.
+- In FY 2006, the Federal Government will pay out over \$435.7 billion in grants to State and local governments for transportation, education, housing, environmental, and other programs.
 It is not obvious that it is efficient for the Federal Government to collect money from taxpayers, pass it through DC's costly bureaucratic maze, and then send it back to the States in the form of grants.
-By transferring just a fraction of these programs to the States, Congress could easily pay for repealing the AMT. - 4) President Bush's FY 2006 budget includes a number of proposals to terminate or reduce discretionary spending that is duplicative, ineffective, or non-essential.
+By transferring just a fraction of these programs to the States, Congress could easily pay for repealing the AMT.
+President Bush's FY 2006 budget includes a number of proposals to terminate - President Bush's FY 2006 budget includes a number of proposals to terminate or reduce discretionary spending that is duplicative, ineffective, or nonessential.
 Programs targeted for elimination include the Emergency Steel Guarantee Loan Program, the Forest Service Economic Action Program, and the Advanced Technology Program.
 Enacting all of the President's discretionary spending proposals would save \$17.2 billion in 2006.
 Further savings of more than \$150 billion over the next decade could come from the President's recommended mandatory spending reforms and increased reliance on user fees.